-- You are in a second marriage.
+- When you are in a second marriage

-Yes, all adults need a Will—that’s a simple fact.
+Yes, all adults need a Will — that’s a simple fact.
 However, convincing some of the younger generations of that is sometimes a bit more complicated.
 It’s just a matter of sitting down and having an open, collaborative conversation to address any concerns or barriers.

 With simple online solutions available at our fingertips, it’s never been easier to complete this essential legal document (and you don’t even have to change out of your pyjamas!)